MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This article provides guidance for how to install the 2023 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-This is the second tax update for 2023 and replaces all previous tax updates.
+This is the third tax update for 2023 and replaces all previous tax updates.
 It includes State tax table changes that take effect January 1, 2023.
 We recommend that you install this update as soon as you can for the year 2023.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.